 Goat Simulator is a game that is something that we all thought would never catch on, but due to its insane sense of humour and craziness and began to grow in popularity.
 The game is a third-person action video game developed and published by Coffee Stain Studios.
 It was originally released on Steam way back in April 2014 and ports were released for Mac and Linux shortly after.
 There were also versions for the Xbox 360, Xbox one, PS3 and PS4.
-We have now got the full bundle available and I played it on Xbox One.
+We have now got the Goat Simulator: The GOATY Edition for the Nintendo Switch.

-This exclusive bundle for the Xbox One contains the original game, as well as the two DLC add-ons.
-These include goat MMO and GoatZ, which is a zombie survival game.
+Goat Simulator: The GOATY contains the original game, as well as the Payday and Waste of Space DLC.
+It also includes goat MMO and GoatZ, which is a zombie survival game.
 Yes, it certainly sounds insane but they have actually done remarkably well.
 I will with the core game, which sees you play as a feeble goat.
 I would normally start by talking about the games plot or at very least the thin storyline, but you’re not going to get that this time as the game doesn’t have one.
 The game sees you exploring small urban areas and causing chaos.
 The environments you explore are pretty small.
 So is the game actually worth your time and what has made it such a popular game?

 The game does have a few technical issues and buggy moments, but the game is simply about having fun and doesn’t take itself too seriously.
 The goat you play as may seem ordinary, until you realise it has some weird abilities, like an extendable tongue that can grab objects and fling them around.
 This bundle also gives you access to modifiers like a jetpack, that sees you twirling around in the air and causing mayhem.
 I can see why some people find the game amusing, but essentially it’s a one-joke game that wears thin pretty fast.
 I feel like after an hour or so of playing I had seen all it had to offer.
 The actual main gameplay consists of finding hidden objects and collectables, time trials and leaderboard scores.
 This isn’t a game that’s going to blow you away and it doesn’t have a story or incredible graphics, but it offers some funny moments and silly gameplay that is good for a lighthearted laugh.